beastbytes/yii-tracy-panel-view/README.md

 Names of the rendered view, included partial views, and layout, and their parameters.

 ## License
-The BeastBytes Yii Tracy package is free software.
+The BeastBytes Yii Tracy Panel View package is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.